-On successful completion of this program, participants will receive a Statement of Attainment for:
+On successful completion of the forklift licence Brisbane program, participants will receive a nationally recognised Statement of Attainment for:

-- TLILIC0012 Licence to operate a vechile loading crane (capacity 10 metre tonnes and above)
+- TLILIC0024 Licence to operate a vehicle loading crane (capacity 10 metre tonnes and above)

 A vehicle loading crane licence is required by, and suitable for, those working in operation roles where they are required to operate a VLC within the civil, construction, infrastructre or resources industries.

 All users, trainees and operators are required to hold a relevant certificate of competency unless they are undergoing supervised accredited training and have the necessary health and fitness required to safely operate a VLC.